-A short ferry ride on the Blue and Gold Fleet deposits you on Alcatraz Island, and the self-guide brochure directs you from the former penitentiary's dock to its cell house.
-Evening tours, led by park guides, are also available on this island-of-no-escape in the San Francisco Bay (Ferry departs Pier 41).
+A short ferry ride on the Alcatraz Cruises, LLC deposits you on Alcatraz Island, and the self-guiding Alcatraz Cellhouse Audio Tour is available in many languages.
+Evening tours, led by park guides, are also available on this island-of-no-escape in the San Francisco Bay (Ferry departs Pier 33).

-A dragon-draped archway at the intersection of Bush and Grant streets announces the entrance to Chinatown in San Francisco.
+A dragon-draped archway at the intersection of Bush Street and Grant Avenue announces the entrance to Chinatown in San Francisco, known as the largest Chinatown outside of Asia.
 Streets teem with fish and vegetable stalls, herbal shops, temples, and eateries.
-(Lichee Garden, Hunan Home's, and R&G restaurants all rate high with diners.)
-Museums include the Chinese Historical Society of America and Chinese Culture Center.
+Hunan Home's, and R&G Lounge restaurants rate high with diners.
+Museums include the Chinese Historical Society of America and Chinese Culture Center of San Francisco.

 AddressNorth Beach, San Francisco, CA, USA